nabeken/aaa/README.md

 1. Create a Slash Command `/letsencrypt` in Slack but let the endpoint URL empty
 2. Create a configuration `aaa_lambda.toml`
-3. Build `lambda.zip` to bundle Lambda Function
+3. Build `lambda.zip` to bundle two Lambda Functions
 4. Create two Lambda Functions `aaa-dispatcher` and `aaa-executor`
 5. Create a API Gateway `aaa-dispatcher-gateway`
 6. Update the Slash Command to fill the endpoint URL that points to the `aaa-dispatcher-gateway`